How To Write A Resume That Will Catch The Eye Of The Recruiters

 These skills are often necessary for you to perform in the desired field and actually do the work at hand.
 For instance, if you are

-, you will simply HAVE TO know programs like Word and be great at the whole Microsoft Excel package.
+a content writer, you will simply HAVE TO know programs like Word and be great at the whole Microsoft Excel package.

 Job-Related Skills are the most important among the Remaining Skills so make sure you put these in prominent places on your resume.